Xu Caihou: Central Military Commission

 In 1999, Xu was promoted to the rank of General (Shang Jiang), the highest non-wartime rank in the PLA, and also joined the Central Military Commission, in addition to taking charge of the General Political Department (GPD) as its executive deputy head.
 In December 2000 he was named the head of the Commission for Discipline Inspection of the Central Military Commission, the military's anti-graft and disciplinary enforcement body.
 Xu's ascendancy in the military also resulted in his rise in the Communist Party's political hierarchy.
 In November 2002, he assumed full leadership over the GPD.
-At the party's 16th National Congress, Xu became a member of the Secretariat of the Chinese Communist Party, a body in charge of the implementation of party policy.
+At the party's 16th National Congress in 2002, Xu became a member of the Secretariat of the Chinese Communist Party, a body in charge of the implementation of party policy.

 Xu's rapid promotions at around the turn of the century were attributed to the support given to him by then-Central Military Commission Chairman Jiang Zemin.
 Observers believe that through Xu, Jiang continued to influence affairs in the military despite his official retirement in 2004; some retired officers simply described Xu and his partner of equal rank Guo Boxiong as "Jiang's proxy in the military."

-During his term as Central Military Commission Vice-chairman, beginning in 2004, Xu wielded significant authority over personnel decisions in the upper echelons of the military.
+During his term as Central Military Commission vice chairman, beginning in September 2004, Xu wielded significant authority over personnel decisions in the upper echelons of the military.
 Xu was seen by some observers as the day-to-day executive authority in the upper military ranks because CCP General Secretary and Central Military Chairman Hu Jintao, nominally Xu's superior, took a relatively hands-off approach to military affairs.
 In 2007, he was named to the 25-member Politburo, being elected at the 1st Plenary Session of the 17th Central Committee.
 Xu retired from the Politburo in 2012 and the Central Military Commission in 2013.